-Tutors and students will be required to wear masks at all times when they are in any of our Tutoring Centres
+Tutors and students will be required to wear masks at the following times, while participating in sessions at the Tutoring Centres:

 Plexiglass separators will be installed between tables in the drop-in space in any situation where 6 ft / 2 m separation cannot be accommodated between students at different tables.
 Two students will not be permitted to sit at the same table unless they come together / share a cohort group outside of tutoring.

 Additional cleaning and sanitation will be performed at our Tutoring Centres.
 In particular:

 - Tables and chairs will be sprayed and wiped with disinfectant spray between sessions; and